ABOUT THE EVENT

 The 3 award categories are:

-All the participants will be receiving recognition certificates and feedback.
+All the participants will be receiving recognition certificates and feedback from the judges.

 Our judges are industry experts that have developed a successful artistic career while working to develop and enhance community access to the arts.
 They are award winners, community leaders, and intergenerational mentors.
 Our Jurors are bringing years of creative experience that has been strengthened through professional development.
 This has allowed them to not only create but to build a successful career out of those creations.
-Our judges will mentor our award winners to follow in their footsteps and create the NextGen Artists.
+Our judges may mentor our award winners if they choose to.

 We have partnered with organizations and industry experts to advise us on how to build a community-focused, sustainable foundation that maximizes its potential to provide the opportunity to the next generation of artists.
-Our advisors will be helping artists with career development and mentorship to support their creative journey.
+Our advisors can help artists with career development and mentorship to support their creative journey.